flenniken/statictea/docs/runFunction.md

 # funCase_iaIAa

-Return a value from multiple choices.
-It takes a main condition, an integer, any number of case pairs and an optional else value.
+Compare integer cases and return the matching value.
+It takes a main integer condition, an else value and any number of case pairs.

 The first element of a case pair is the condition and the second is the return value when that condition matches the main